DiffSSC: Semantic LiDAR Scan Completion using Denoising Diffusion Probabilistic Models: Related Work

 \subsection{Denoising Diffusion Probabilistic Models}

-Although diffusion models were originally discovered and proposed in the field of physics, DDPMs~\cite{ho2020denoising} was the first to apply this method to generative models.
+Although diffusion models were originally discovered and proposed in the field of physics, DDPMs~\cite{ho2020denoising} were the first to apply this method to generative models.
 In subsequent research, Rombach et al.~\cite{rombach2022high} introduced latent diffusion models, where the diffusion process is performed in the latent space of the image.
 This significantly improved computational efficiency and reduced resource consumption, enabling the generation of high-quality and high-resolution images, marking a breakthrough in the field of artistic creation.
-Beyond artistic applications, several works~\cite{nakashima2023lidar, zyrianov2022learning} have also adapted diffusion models for LiDAR perception.
-These approaches typically project 3D data onto image-based representations, such as range images, allowing methods developed for image domains to be directly applied.
+Beyond artistic applications, diffusion models have been extended to spatiotemporal prediction tasks\cite{zeng2025enhancing} and LiDAR perception~\cite{nakashima2023lidar, zyrianov2022learning}, where 3D data is often projected onto range images, allowing methods developed for image domains to be directly applied.
 Notably, due to the higher demands for accuracy in robotics, controlling the generative process to achieve realistic results remains a significant challenge when applying diffusion models in this field.
 The recent LiDiff~\cite{nunes2024cvpr} directly applies diffusion models to 3D point clouds for scene completion.
 However, it still lacks the capability to model and process semantics simultaneously.
 In this work, we apply DDPM to semantic scene completion, to generate dense and accurate semantic scenes.